Courses

 Without further ado, here are the top ten browser security extensions for Chromium browsers.

 Antivirus extensions act as an antivirus for your browser.
-They make sure you don’t infect your system with malware and trojans by scanning the websites you visit for any malicious files.
+This browser antivirus makes sure you don’t infect your system with malware and trojans by scanning the websites you visit for any malicious files.
+Let’s have a look at the best antivirus extensions for Chrome.

 1. Avast Online Security